-Procedure 2.15 Adding Keyboard Layouts
+Prozedur 2.15 Adding Keyboard Layouts

-- 1 To add additional keyboard layouts, open the KDE control center and select Regional & Accessibility → Keyboard Layout. - 2 Activate Enable keyboard layouts at the top. - 3 In the list of Available layouts, select a layout.
+- 1 To add additional keyboard layouts, open the KDE control center and select Regional & Accessibility > Keyboard Layout. - 2 Activate Enable keyboard layouts at the top. - 3 In the list of Available layouts, select a layout.
 Click Add to transfer it to the list of Active layouts.

-- 4 If you added several layouts, you can change the sorting order with the help of the up and down arrow buttons. - 5 Confirm your changes with Apply.
-KDE now adds a new icon to your system tray with which you can easily switch between the different keyboard layouts.
+- 4 If you added several layouts, you can change the sorting order with the help of the up and down arrow buttons. - 5 Depending on the options you choose in the Switching Options tab an indicator or country flag appears in the system tray.
+With a click on the icon you can change between different keyboard layouts after you confirmed your changes with Apply.